Table of Contents

 Factoring allows seafood companies to quickly obtain working capital by selling outstanding invoices to a factoring company at a discount.
 It works best for B2B companies due to lower risk profile of their clients.

 Most B2B companies in the seafood industry can use factoring as long as they have creditworthy clients.
-Types of businesses that benefit from seafood factoring include:
+Types of businesses that benefit from include:

 - Producers and suppliers

 Contact Business Factors & Finance today to see if factoring is a good option the best alternative for your business.